 The mammary gland is a highly evolved and specialized organ present in pairs, one on each side of the anterior chest wall.
 The organ's primary function is to secrete milk.
 Though it is present in both sexes, it is well developed in females and rudimentary in males.
 It is also a vital accessory organ of the female reproductive system.

 Type: It is an apocrine type of gland.
-In these glands, the apical part of the cells, along with a part of the cytoplasm, is lost in the secretion.
+In these glands, the apical part of the cells and a part of the cytoplasm are lost in the secretion.

 Situation: The mammary gland is situated in the pectoral region in the superficial fascia.
 However, a part of it called the axillary tail pierces the deep fascia and lies in the axilla.

 Shape: The shape of the mammary gland is hemispherical in young adult females but becomes pendulous in the later stage of life.

 Weight: Though it varies from one person to another, the mammary gland usually weighs between 500 to 1000 grams each.